maximosipov/actant/readme.txt

   PRES - atmospheric pressure (mbar)
   HR - heart rate (bpm)

+Other timeseries are possible with specific measures, for example mood ratings from questionnaires.

+Data load methods have the following interface:

+function ts = load_format(file)
+  Arguments:
+    file - File name

+  Results:
+    ts - Structure of time series

 Additionally, markup timeseries can be generated using analysis algorithms, where time vector represents starting points of marked intervals and data vector represents end points (as datenum).